-After your financial aid has paid your tuition, fees, and book charges, any balance that remains in your account will be refunded to you.
-Wake Tech uses Higher One to process financial aid refunds.
-A Refund Selection Kit will be mailed to the address on record and will arrive in a bright green envelope.
-Once you receive the kit, go to www.mywaketechcard.com to select your refund preference.
+After your financial aid has disbursed to your student account tuition, fees, and book charges will be deducted, and any balance that remains in your account will be refunded to you.
+Wake Tech uses BankMobile to process financial aid refunds.
+A Refund Selection Kit will be mailed to the address on record and by email.
+The refund selection kit will arrive in a bright green envelope.
+Once you receive the kit, go to BankMobile’s website to select your refund preference.
 You may choose any of the following:

 - Have the funds directly deposited into an existing bank account (2-3 days)

-- Open a bank account with Higher One and have your funds deposited into it (1-2 days)
+- Open a bank account with BankMobile and have your funds deposited into it (1-2 days)

 Once you’ve made your selection, you will receive your refund as indicated above.
-You can find out the date your refund will be released to Higher One on the refund disbursement schedule posted on http://www.waketech.edu/student-services/financial-aid.
+You can find out the date your refund will be released to BankMobile on the refund disbursement schedule posted on https://www.waketech.edu/financial-aid/refunds

 TITLE IV REPAYMENT